Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 Even though users may not know each other personally, digital referrals are full of trustworthy information about customer experiences that help others in their quest to make the best decisions.

-The secret to digital referrals lies in understanding how customers refer and leveraging ways to tap into that process with specific, proven practices.
+The secret to digital referrals lies in understanding how customers refer and then leveraging ways to tap into that process with specific, proven practices.

 Step 1: Set Yourself Up for Success